Sedoxus/Sedoxus/README.md

-- 👋 Hi, I’m @Sedoxus
+- 👋 Hi, I’m @Sedoxus, a pretty much beginner on programming and on other similar stuffs.
-- 👀 I’m interested in coding together
+- 👀 I’m interested in learning and working together with others!
-- 🌱 I’m currently learning C++.HTML,CSS,JS
+- 🌱 I’m currently learning C++, HTML, CSS, JS, Lua, Python
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m free to collaborate on anything!
-- 📫 How to reach me dont know
+- 📫 You can reach me from my instagram @sedoxus!

 <!---
 Sedoxus/Sedoxus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.